billbuchanan/csn09112/week07_dig_cert/labs/README.md

 ![Figure 5: Running the botnet on Windows 2022](https://github.com/billbuchanan/csn09112/blob/master/zadditional/coursework05.png)

-Now, stop the bot (with Ctrl-C), and will we now run Wireshark and capture the traffic.
+Now, stop the bot (with Ctrl-C), and we will run Wireshark and capture the traffic.
 Restart our Bot, and make sure you are capturing traffic.
 After it has finished, stop Wireshark and view the Wireshark trace (see Figure 5).
 You can use the ip.addr filter to focus on the traffic that relates to your Botnet connection.